Keryx: A Decentralized Protocol for Verifiable AI Inference

 commitment mismatch → fraud proven

-[8] Chain → escrow slashed → Challenger
+[9] Chain → block escrow slashed → Challenger

 5.7 Mining Pool Integration